ishiland/python-geosupport/README.rst

 1. Install the python package:

    ``pip install geosupport``

-2. Import the package and create and instance of:
+2. Import the package and create an instance:

    ``import geosupport``